-A woman is looking at her mobile phone and writing on a piece of paper
+A woman looking at a mobile phone and writing something down

 Running a business